nllz/IRTF-HRPC/draft-political.md

 --- abstract

-This document aims to outline different views on the relation between protocols and politics and seeks to answer the question whether protocols are political.
+This document maps different perspectives on the relation between protocols and politics existing in the Internet community and seeks to understand what this could mean for the IETF.

 --- middle